mikehelland/everetts-observer/absolute_relative.md

 This is not meant to be a criticism of Dr. Siegel, who is kind enough to reply, just to illustrate how persistent this story is.

 We can see that in Newton’s work, right on page 6, he explicitly defines what he means by space and time.
 There is nothing tacit about it.
-But this quote rang a bell.
+But these words rang a bell.

 ## Einstein